oguayasa/CrypticityAndVisualSearch-Pt2/README.md

 Correlation Analysis Across Treatments
 ======================================

-While the ICC analysis conduction above showed that subjects behave consistently within treatments, it also important to know whether subjects were consistent across treatments as well to see if the treatment affected all subjects equivalently.
-First, we will take subject averages for all measures collected during the Easy and Hard treatments.
+While the ICC analysis conducted above showed that subjects behave consistently within treatments, it also important to know whether subjects were consistent across treatments as well to see if the treatment affected all subjects equivalently.
+First, we will take subject averages for all measures collected during the Easy and Hard treatments so that the data is properly structured for correlation analysis.

 Averages of subject behavior
 ----------------------------